-Create a heart warming breakfast casserole filled with tender potatoes and sausage.
-It’s so simple to make and no canned soup is needed.
+Create a heart warming breakfast casserole filled with tender russet potatoes and breakfast sausage.
+It’s so simple to make and no canned soup is needed for the creamy sauce.
 Prep the night before and just pop it in the oven.
 It’s always a crowd pleaser.

 One of the best things about casseroles is that they’re so easy to make and the whole meal is in one dish.
 Simply throw basic ingredients like sausage, potatoes, and a gooey cheese sauce together and bake.

-You’ll love the sauce in this sausage and potato casserole, making your own tastes so much better than using canned soup.
+You’ll love the sauce in this sausage and potato casserole, making your own tastes so much better than a can of cream of mushroom soup.
 Adding Worcestershire sauce adds a flavor boost to an easy to make cheese sauce.

 Along with the sauce, breakfast sausage adds all the flavor you need for this casserole.
 Neese’s Sausage is what I always use which is a local brand that you can find in North and South Carolina and Virginia.

 It makes the best sausage casseroles.
-You can also find great breakfast sausage at Whole Foods and The Fresh Market or get a national brand located with the bacon in most grocery stores.
+You can also find great breakfast sausage at Whole Foods and The Fresh Market or your favorite brand located with the bacon in most grocery stores.

-Or leave out the meat, and let the potatoes be the star in a casserole with hashbrowns for your next brunch or family gathering.
+Or leave out the meat, and let the potatoes be the star in a cheesy potato casserole with hashbrowns for your next brunch or family gathering.

-Not only are casseroles easy, but they sure can feed a crowd.
-Serve this breakfast casserole with a side of eggs at your next family gathering for a satisfying yet effortless dish that the everyone will love.
+Not only are casseroles easy, but they can feed a crowd.
+Serve this breakfast casserole with a side of eggs at your next family gathering for a delicious yet effortless dish that everyone will love.
+This is great when you have family in town, you can prep this the night before and enjoy your family while breakfast bakes in the oven.

-Yes, you can make a sausage breakfast casserole ahead of time and store in the fridge for up to 3 days.
+Most breakfast casseroles can be made the night before and this is no exception.
 Make sure to store the uncooked casserole covered tightly in plastic wrap until you’re ready to bake.
 Let it come to room temperature and bake as directed and serve fresh!

 Why this is the best breakfast casserole